benjanes/benjanes.github.io/_posts/2016-03-30-es6-generators.markdown

 // last yield on line5. you might expect that, because this is
 // the last yield in the generator, the returned object's .done
 // property would be set to true. however, .done is relative to
-// the generator function body, not the yield statement's themselves
+// the generator function body, not the yield statements themselves
 // ... calling .next on the iterator object won't return an object
 // with .done === true until we hit a return statement or
 // the end of the generator function's body (the ending curly brace)